 The call for entries for Visions 2020 is now open!
 We invite submissions of moving image, digital installation and performance art for the Visions in the Nunnery 2020 exhibition.

 We are delighted to announce the first lead artist for Visions 2020 as 2019 Jarman Award winner Hetain Patel.
 Bolton-born and London-based Patel is known for his beautifully shot films and resonating performances, which look to connect marginalised identities with the mainstream in an effort to destabilise notions of authenticity and promote personal freedom.

-Watch this space for the announcement of the further two lead artists shortly...
+Watch this space for the announcement of the final lead artist in May...

 Established in 1999, Visions in the Nunnery is a renowned showcase of moving image, digital and performance art, selected from an international open call.